vottundev/qubic-bridge-proposal/README.md

 This bridge connects the Qubic (non-EVM) network with Ethereum / Arbitrum One, allowing users to transfer tokens between the two networks.
 The system operates as follows:

 ### 1. User Interface (Frontend):
 - Users interact with the Vottun platform through an interface that allows them to connect their wallet (We assume that there is a wallet to use in front end.
 We are investigating what wallet extension to use by the users.
-Metamask Snap could be an option but it is in an experimental phase).
+Metamask Snaps could be an option but it is in an experimental phase).
 - Once connected, users select the type of swap they want to perform: sending tokens from Qubic to Ethereum & Arbitrum One, or vice versa.

 ### 2. Origin Chain Operations: